NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``geometry_unit_height_above_grade``
      - false
      - ft
-     - Double
+     - String
      - auto
      - Describes the above-grade height of apartment units on upper floors or homes above ambient or belly-and-wing foundations.
 It is defined as the height of the lowest conditioned floor above grade and is used to calculate the wind speed for the infiltration model.
-If not provided, the OS-HPXML default (see `HPXML Building Construction <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-building-construction>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Building Construction <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-building-construction>`_) is used.

 Options
 *******